Partners & Community Organizations

-Help promote the NDEP by creating a link to our website and adding our logo or banner to your site.
+Help promote the NDEP by creating a link to our website and adding NDEP images to your site.

 The National Diabetes Education Program Quarterly Webinar Series explores the latest advances and challenges in diabetes prevention and management.
 Webinars are designed to support the efforts of NDEP partners.
 View our upcoming webinar or download a presentation from a past event.

 Designed for African Americans and Hispanics/Latinos at risk for type 2 diabetes, this tool kit provides materials to start a community outreach program reinforcing the message that type 2 diabetes can be delayed or prevented.

 This resource kit provides information about diabetes in older adults and suggests how to promote the Power to Control campaign through educational activities, media events, and promotional campaigns.

 This curriculum can be used by small groups to learn how to make healthy lifestyle changes around food and physical activity to prevent and manage diabetes.
 The Accompanying CD-ROM has files for NDEP materials used in conjunction with the curriculum.

 These slides contain the latest U.S. diabetes prevalence and incidence rates broken down by age, sex, and race/ethnicity.
 They are designed as a resource for health care professionals, diabetes educators, and students.
 Slides can be downloaded as an entire presentation or used individually.

 An up-to-date list of all available NDEP publications.
 Order form included.